Redox: Electronation and de-electronation

 The electrochemist John Bockris proposed the words electronation and de-electronation to describe reduction and oxidation processes, respectively, when they occur at electrodes.
 These words are analogous to protonation and deprotonation.
 IUPAC has recognized the terms electronation and de-electronation.

 Rates, mechanisms, and energies

 Redox reactions can occur slowly, as in the formation of rust, or rapidly, as in the case of burning fuel.
 Electron transfer reactions are generally fast, occurring within the time of mixing.

-The mechanisms of atom-transfer reactions are highly variable because many kinds of atoms can be transferred.
-Such reactions can also be quite complex, involving many steps.
-The mechanisms of electron-transfer reactions occur by two distinct pathways, inner sphere electron transfer and outer sphere electron transfer.
+The mechanisms of atom-transfer reactions are highly variable because many kinds of atoms can be transferred, and such reactions can involve several steps.
+Electron-transfer reactions, by contrast, proceed by two distinct pathways.
+In inner-sphere transfer, the two reactants share a bridging ligand through which the electron passes; in outer-sphere transfer, the electron moves between reactants whose coordination shells remain intact.
+Henry Taube received the 1983 Nobel Prize in Chemistry for distinguishing these pathways through experiments on metal complexes.

+The rate of an outer-sphere electron transfer is described by Marcus theory, developed by Rudolph A. Marcus.
+The theory expresses the activation energy in terms of two quantities: the standard free-energy change of the reaction and the reorganization energy, the energy needed to distort the reactants and the surrounding solvent into the configuration of the products before the electron moves.
+It predicts an "inverted region", in which the rate falls once the driving force exceeds the reorganization energy.
+Marcus received the 1992 Nobel Prize in Chemistry for the theory.

 Analysis of bond energies and ionization energies in water allows calculation of the thermodynamic aspects of redox reactions.

 Standard electrode potentials (reduction potentials)

 Each half-reaction has a standard electrode potential (E), which is equal to the potential difference or voltage at equilibrium under standard conditions of an electrochemical cell in which the cathode reaction is the half-reaction considered, and the anode is a standard hydrogen electrode where hydrogen is oxidized: